 Description: The password of the user ID used to connect to the database.
 The value can be stored in clear text or encoded form.
 It is recommended that you encode the password.
-To do so, use the [securityUtility tool](#) with the encode option, see [securityUtility command](#).
+To do so, use the [securityUtility](#) tool with the encode option.